 Another blink-and-you’ll-miss-it roadside stop.
 The dusty display room fronts the woodworking shop where all the action is, but a careful tour can yield a variety of interesting finds.
 Not your typical antique shop.

 CELEBRATE!
-From Cedar Mountain you have several options to finish off your day.
-Turn on Cascade Lake Road for a hike in Dupont State Forest, where you can see majestic waterfalls.
+From here you have several options to finish off your day.
+Continue several miles to turn left on Cascade Lake Road for a hike in Dupont State Forest, where you can see majestic waterfalls.
 Or head back into Brevard for dinner, a brew and music.